godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/gwtxLife.md

 ## Actions

-This sections contains an explaination of the actions that are available on Godwoken, along with detailed technical information on each action.
+This sections contains an explanation of the actions that are available on Godwoken, along with detailed technical information on each action.

 ### Deposit

-To use Godwoken, you must first deposit some tokens(CKB or sUDT) from layer 1 to layer 2.
+To use Godwoken, you must first deposit some tokens (CKB or sUDT) from layer 1 to layer 2.
 This is called a **deposit** action.
 The deposit action is represented as a layer 1 transaction.
 It must create a special output cell called a **deposit cell**.
 [Here](https://pudge.explorer.nervos.org/transaction/0xb3aceeb1d84ea5b24e4b8fe339fc6e7814f1e58ebc99237068f22a6924501a1e) is an example of a deposit action.
 This transaction deposits 10000 CKB to Godwoken.
 All that matters here is the lock script of output cell #0:

 ```
 {